Baseline Surface Radiation Network (BSRN)

 Station requirements#

-All BSRN stations are required to meet the basic station requirements, which include measuring direct normal (DNI), diffuse horizontal (DHI), global horizontal (GHI), and down-welling long-wave irradiance.
+All BSRN stations are required to meet the basic station requirements, which include measuring direct normal (DNI), diffuse horizontal (DHI), global horizontal (GHI), and down-welling long-wave (LWD) irradiance.

 Additional metadata may be found at the BSRN website and in the individual data files (e.g., horizon profile).